Doctor Strange director shares photos of home destroyed in L.A. fire

 CNET Magazine: Check out a sample of the stories in CNET's newsstand edition.

-Discuss: Doctor Strange director shares photos of home destroyed in LA fire
+Discuss: Doctor Strange director shares photos of home burned in Woolsey Fire

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.